infernojs/inferno/README.md

 When building your application bundle, ensure `process.env.NODE_ENV` is replaced with string`"development"` or `"production"` based on the workflow.
 It is recommended to use [ts-plugin-inferno](https://github.com/infernojs/ts-plugin-inferno) for typescript TSX compilation and [babel-plugin-infeno](https://github.com/infernojs/babel-plugin-inferno) for javascript JSX compilation.

-When building for development, you may want to use `inferno.dev.esm.js`.
+When building for development, you may want to use `inferno.dev.mjs` for v9 or newer and `inferno.dev.esm.js` for older than v9.
 That bundle file contains ES6 exports for better tree-shaking support, improved error messages and added validation to help fixing possible issues during development.
-The file is found from `package.json` - `dev:module` entry point and the file is physically located in `node_modules/inferno/dist/index.dev.esm.js`.
+The file is found from `package.json` - `dev:module` entry point and the files are physically located in `node_modules/inferno/dist/` folder.
 Remember that it is not recommended to use that file in production due to slower performance.
-For production usage use `node_modules/inferno/dist/inferno.esm.js` file.
+For production usage use `node_modules/inferno/dist/inferno.mjs` -file for v9 or newer and `node_modules/inferno/dist/inferno.esm.js` -file for older than v9.

 Example of **Webpack** configuration: